 - 26. If replacement parts are required, be sure the service technician has used replacement parts specified by the manufacturer that have the same characteristics as the original part.
-Unauthorized substitutions may result in fire, electric shock, or other hazards. - 27.
+Unauthorized substitutions may result in fire, electric shock, or - It is normal for some televisions to 24 make occasional snapping or popping sounds, particularly when being turned on or off.
+If the snapping or popping is continuous or frequent, unplug the set and consult your dealer or service technician - 27.
 Upon completion of any service or repairs to the television, ask the service technician to perform routine safety checks to determine that the television is in safe operating condition.